 Francisco de Goya is one of the most important artistic icons of Spain.
-He was born in Zaragoza (Aragón), and is considered the main precursor of impressionism as well as father of modern art in Spain.
+He was born in Zaragoza (Aragón), and is considered the main precursor of impressionism as well as the father of modern art in Spain.
 He started working with his father when he was only five years old, but a few years later he traveled to Madrid to train as an artist under the guidance of Francisco Bayeu.
 Goya started working in a tapestry factory where he learned the art of portrait painting.

 In 1789 Goya was declared official painter of the court of Carlos IV.
 Some years later, when Napoleon’s troops invaded Spain, Goya experienced the horrors of war first-hand.
 This experience overwhelmed the artist to such extent that his works became intensely influenced by the dramatism and darkness encountered in the carnage of war.
 This period is widely known as the dark stage of Francisco de Goya.